 - Allies also made a Cyber Defence Pledge in July 2016 to enhance their cyber defences, as a matter of priority.
 Since then, almost all Allies have upgraded their cyber defences.

 - NATO reinforces its capabilities for cyber education, training and exercises.

-- Allies are committed to enhancing information-sharing and mutual

-  assistance in preventing, mitigating and recovering from cyber attacks.
+- Allies are committed to enhancing information-sharing and mutual assistance in preventing, mitigating and recovering from cyber attacks.

-  - NATO and the European Union (EU) are implementing a Technical Arrangement

-  on cyber defence cooperation that was signed in February 2016.
-In light of

-  common challenges, NATO and the EU are strengthening their cooperation on

-  cyber defence, notably in the areas of information exchange, training,

-  research and exercises.
+- NATO and the European Union (EU) are cooperating through a Technical Arrangement on cyber defence that was signed in February 2016.
+In light of common challenges, NATO and the EU are strengthening their cooperation on cyber defence, notably in the areas of information exchange, training, research and exercises.

-  - NATO is intensifying its cooperation with industry, via the NATO Industry
+- NATO is intensifying its cooperation with industry through the NATO Industry Cyber Partnership.

-  Cyber Partnership.

 More background information

 To keep pace with the rapidly changing threat landscape and maintain robust cyber defences, NATO adopted an enhanced policy and action plan, which were endorsed by Allies at the Wales Summit in September 2014.
 An updated action plan has since been endorsed by Allies in February 2017.
 The policy establishes that cyber defence is part of the Alliance’s core task of collective defence, confirms that international law applies in cyberspace and intensifies NATO’s cooperation with industry.
 The top priority is the protection of the communications systems owned and operated by the Alliance.